berdal84/ApplicationTools/README.md

 - Assert/verify macros (with a callback for app-specific behavior).
 - Time functions.
 - Hash functions.
-- Containers.
 - File + file system tools.
 - Common file format load/parse (image files, JSON, INI).
 - Misc useful base classes for common idioms (factory, static initializer, etc.).

-Currently only supporting Windows, but the project is designed around being cross-platform.
+Currently only supporting Windows, but the project is designed to be cross-platform.

 ## Usage ##
 The project is intended to be compiled as a static lib.
 A [premake](https://premake.github.io/) script is provided in `build/` (requires premake5).